AlexRodry007/SolvingLogisticsUsingAI/README.md

 * [How to change stuff](#how-to-change-stuff)
 * [Project Status](#project-status)
 ## General info
-Currently this project creates a random graph called "map" and ten "couriers".
+Currently this project creates a random graph called "map", a few "couriers" and logistical "hubs".
-Those couriers move from node to node randomly, at random speeds independently from one-another.
+Guring the runtime every node has a chance of becoming a "request".
+Couriers move to random logistical hub, and then fulfill random request.
+To the left will be some profiling data.
 ## Technologies
 Project is created with:
 * Pillow	9.4.0